 Perhaps it was the anonymity behind a helmet, the mini-adventure through an unfamiliar urban landscape, the exhilaration of wind in my hair or the smiling locals, whatever the reason like a daggy tourist, I could not help but high-five every sweet child that allowed me and wave excitedly to the folk walking the streets, whom by the way, never left me hanging without a return wave.

-The pros of a quad bike tour other than the thrill is that you cover more ground in less time, for a gentler immersion into Soweto there are also guided bike tours.
+Other than the sheer thrill of a a quad bike tour, another benefit is that you cover more ground in less time, for a gentler immersion into Soweto there are also guided bike tours.

-Whilst there is a rejuvenation the poverty was noticeable, on the hill in the distance was the unmistakable mass of tin shacks, each made of corrugated metal slapped together, no bigger than a garden shed, home for an entire family.
-Perhaps in other Soweto neighbourhoods, going into less known areas alone or after dark would’ve drawn unnecessary attention.
+Whilst Soweto is experiencing a rejuvenation the poverty was noticeable, on the hill in the distance was the unmistakable mass of tin shacks, each made of corrugated metal slapped together, no bigger than a garden shed, home for an entire family.
+Perhaps in other Soweto neighbourhoods, entering less known areas alone or after dark would draw unnecessary attention, but in broad daylight, in a large group and with protective chaperones – we were fine.

 Number 8115, Vilakazi Street